ObelusFamily/Anythink-Market-bjurk/readme.md

 ## First setup

+Install Docker

+## Step Two

+Verify that docker is running by typing the following command in the terminal:
+ `docker -v` and `docker-compose -v`

+## Step Three

+Run `docker-compose up` from the project root directory and wait 10 years

+## Step Four

+Test it is working by going to http://localhost:3000/api/ping

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_